Visa and Fees

 - is genuinely voluntary (that is, no remuneration, either in cash or kind is received—board and lodging acceptable).

-- If you are a subclass 574 (Postgraduate research sector) student visa holder and you have commenced your masters by research or PhD in Australia, there is no limit on the number of hours you may work.
+- If you are a research student and you have commenced your masters by research or PhD in Australia, there is no limit on the number of hours you may work.

-- You can work a maximum of 40 hours per fortnight during any preliminary courses you undertake on a subclass 574 (Postgraduate research sector) student visa.
+- You can work a maximum of 40 hours per fortnight during any preliminary courses you undertake prior to commencing your masters by research or PhD.

 Dependent family members